Jews have lived in Syria for over 3,000 years. Most lived in one of the two main centers along the caravan routes, Damascus or Aleppo

 ).
 As is typical of other regions of the Ottoman Empire, Aleppo had no

 official birth, marriage, or death records.
 Some records were kept by various rabbis and a few of these have survived and are

 located either in manuscript or on microfiche in the National Library of Israel (NLI) in Jerusalem.
 To examine these records,

 please visit or contact:

-The database includes 1,354 records from the transcription of Register 43741 and marriage contracts (ketubot) that are
+The database includes 1,354 records (over 5,000 names) from the transcription of Register 43741 and marriage contracts (ketubot) that are

 part of NLI databases.
 The Aleppo Marriage Database covers several periods and there are major gaps in the information.
 For the

 most part, the data covers 1847-1850, 1868-1877, and 1893-1934.
 However, we included a few records found in 1811and 1855 that were